Under His Desk

 An impenetrable curtain of fear hid God’s face from me.
 Similar to the same veil that hid God’s presence from an unholy people in ancient Jerusalem, a veil of unbelief hid God from me.

 Made from embroidered linen, the veil in the Jewish temple was four inches thick.
-It hung at the height of sixty feet in the Temple,
+It hung at the height of sixty feet in the Temple, covering the access to the Holy of Holies.
+It took

-covering the access to the Holy of Holies.
-It took three hundred priests to hang it and it was beyond human ability to tear.
+three hundred priests to hang it and it was beyond human ability to tear.
 No one but the High Priest could enter past it, and he, only once per year.
 The terrifying presence of God dwelt behind it.

 During His last moments on the cross, Jesus cried out, “It is finished!” and when He breathed his last, the veil split open, top to bottom, revealing the Holy of Holies, the place where God dwelled.
 Like a courtroom judge who slams a gavel, the renting of fabric served as the Father’s declaration, “Separation is finished!”

 Some of us come into the Kingdom broken, injured from hurtful upbringings.
 Our parents, in their own brokenness, unknowingly distort Father God’s true heart toward us.
-Like my sister Beth, once told me, “Some are given a Rolls Royce and some are given a jalopy to drive through life.”
+My sister Beth once told me, “Some are given a Rolls Royce and some are given a jalopy to drive through life.”
 I was given the latter.
 My Beverly Hillbillies jalopy leaked oil, sputtered and coughed, and rattled its way down the human highway.
 Yet I wouldn’t trade it for a lean, mean luxury machine.
 That old “car” drove me to Christ!
 It was my upbringing in the Conkle family that gave me a hunger to be fathered.
 What the enemy meant for evil, God meant for good.

 Brokenness provides an invitation to the grace of God.
 Such glimpses of grace throughout my life have paved a way of understanding into God’s love I couldn’t have seen otherwise.
 My walk with God has been made up with momentary glimpses of the Father’s love.
 Such glimpses would lift that veil of unbelief that shrouded His face.
 I believed a lot of lies about God.

-We three Conkle children faired better unseen, hidden away in our
+We three Conkle children faired better unseen, hidden away in our bedrooms, or out of ear-shot in our expansive

-bedrooms, or out of ear-shot in our expansive Arizona back yard.
-When Dad came home (usually well after the dinner hour) his words never beckoned us for sloppy wet kisses.
-Instead, his command “Hit the cave!” meant we were to go to our rooms immediately.
+back yard.
+When Dad came home sloppy wet kisses were replaced with a lot of yelling, including the words, “Hit the cave!”
+We went to our rooms immediately.
 Children and double martinis never mixed well.

-When I look back on the family photos, I realize I was not fat at all.
+Old family photos tell a different story.
+During that time period, I wasn't fat at all.
 I might have appeared larger than then my skinny siblings but was a healthy weight for my age and height.
-But parents write on their children and what was written on my heart had become indelible.
-Later in my teens, a twisted relationship with food
+What was ingrained in me resulted in

 Pastor Chuck Smith’s expository teaching deepened my growth in the scriptures.
 I was blessed to hear inspiring believers like Corrie ten Boom and Brother Andrew both of whom fueled my desire to serve God, so much so, I attended a ten-month term with YWAM (Youth With A Mission).
 Despite the rich teaching, the mission field experience failed to untwist performance-based Christianity.
-Self-imposed legalism muffled the cry of my heart to know God as my Father.
+Self-imposed legalism muffled an inner cry to know God as my Father.
 That’s what lies do to you.
 You are convinced God is like your own dad, harsh and critical.
 In spite of what you read in God’s Word, how He loves and forgives you, God still has the same personality and problems as your dad.
 As disappointing as it was, I accepted this as the best I would get this side of heaven.

 Yet one evening, He broke through the darkness.